Ejipuh/Plantey-Garden/Focus Filters chalkboard and build log.md

 - Yoooo.
 So it turns out that this is actively maintained.
 Cool.
 (For Linux.)
 Still cool.
 -

+21:40ish.
 [fraidycat: Follow blogs, wikis, YouTube channels, as well as accounts on Twitter, Instagram, etc. from a single page.](https://github.com/kickscondor/fraidycat)
 - Ight, so this one's pretty lit, except that it doesn't have enough categories and user-definable filters rules.
 But that's where I'm stepping in.
-I might just fork from this project... for now, I'll keep my code local.
+I might just fork from this project... but for now, I'll keep my code local.
--
+- Installed [Electron | Build cross-platform desktop apps with JavaScript, HTML, and CSS.](https://www.electronjs.org/) in [[Node.js]] to run the thing
+	- *Learned that [[Electron]] is how you can make desktop apps with JS <3*